 Our programs offer:

 Curriculum & facilitation designed for each organization's unique needs

-Cultural responsiveness within anti-racist practices
+Cultural responsiveness within de-colonizing and anti-racist practices

 Embodiment of Black body / white body relational & collaborative facilitation

 Trauma informed skill building for tracking Self, Other, Group

 Principles and topics we including in our teaching:

 Window of Tolerance & it’s importance in cultural responsiveness